-- Independent assurance activity is still being defined and will be introduced as part of our update for 23/24 progress report; and - There is limited metering of our network electricity usage and estimation has been used.
+- Independent assurance activity is still being defined and will be introduced as part of our future reporting; - There is limited metering of our network electricity usage and estimation has been used.
 This is an area for ongoing validation. - There is currently limited understanding on the impact of the digitisation and effect on data centre requirements. - There is currently limited understanding on the impact of electric charging facilities on National Highways estate and Motorway Service Areas.